AntIT-1/ticket-lifecycle/README.md

 ![image](https://github.com/AntIT-1/ticket-lifecycle/assets/141161539/5a869fba-2bc9-4dfa-af9d-f37904efe847)

 Now the agent will communitate with the end user on this issue.
-The can give updates on the current issue.
+They can give updates on the current issue.

 ![image](https://github.com/AntIT-1/ticket-lifecycle/assets/141161539/914efdbd-a299-4503-bcff-eef5a6dcf172)